 As I dug a bit deeper, I found a lot of professional lettering artists made a case for learning traditional calligraphy first.
 They were saying it was important to learn the foundational skills of calligraphy in order to loosen those rules and develop your own style.
 (If you’re not sure on what the difference between calligraphy and lettering is, read about that here).

-I love this excerpt from Jessica Hische’s book ‘In Progress’.
+I love this excerpt from Jessica Hische’s book ‘In Progress’ (note, this is an affiliate link).
 I think this brilliantly describes going deep into one particular style :

 “We start off having a general idea of what we like (which, when we’re young or inexperienced, already feels very specific) and as time passes, we fall deeper down the rabbit hole of our own interest.
 I like to compare the “finding your passion” process to discovering music – you begin by liking a broad category like “rock” or “folk” and in listening to a lot of artists within this broad category, you discover bands you like and subgenres you want to pay attention to.
 You listen to the most popular bans within those subgenres, pick your favorites, then follow them up their tree of influence until your find your niche.
 When you finally discover you have a passionate interest in Mongolian throat singing, the path to it seems so simple ”